Denmark in the Eurovision Song Contest 2011: Competing entries

 DR opened a submission period between 4 June 2010 and 27 September 2010 for artists and composers to submit their entries.
 The broadcaster received 663 entries during the submission period.
-A selection committee selected seven songs from the entries submitted to the broadcaster, while three of the participants were invited to compete based on editorial considerations: Anne Noa, Jenny Berggren and Stine Kinck.
+A selection committee selected seven songs from the entries submitted to the broadcaster, while three of the participants were invited to compete based on editorial considerations.
 DR held a press meet and greet at the DR Byen in Copenhagen on 3 January 2011 where the competing artists and songs were announced and officially presented.

 Final

 The final took place on 26 February 2011.
 The running order was determined by DR and announced on 21 February 2011.
-In the first round of voting the top four advanced to the superfinal based on the votes of a five-member jury (50%) and a public vote (50%).
+In the first round of voting the top four advanced to the superfinal based on the votes of a five-member jury (50%) and a public televote (50%).
 In the second round, four songs faced off each other in two duels and a public vote selected the winners of each duel that advanced to the final round.
 In the final round, the winner, "New Tomorrow" performed by A Friend in London, was selected solely by a public vote.

 In addition to the performances of the competing entries, Keld Heick, Danish Eurovision 1961 entrant Dario Campeotto and Danish Eurovision 1984, 1985 and 1988 entrant Kirsten Siggaard performed as the interval acts.